jinchenliuljc/EasyNL2SQL/README.md

 ```

 ### create .env file
-Use your text editor, e.g. VScode, to create a .env file （. requirements.txt).
+Use your text editor, e.g. VScode, to create a .env file.
 Enter envronment variables like this
 ```
 OPENAI_API_KEY= your openai api (only support this sofar) LANGCHAIN_API_KEY = your langchain api